-You will find recipes for sauces and toppings, ice cream, dairy free ice cream, frozen yogurt, gelato, sorbert, granita, a la mode desserts and even homemade waffle cones.
+You will find recipes for sauces and toppings, ice cream, dairy-free ice cream, frozen yogurt, gelato, sorbet, granita, a la mode desserts and even homemade waffle cones.
 A few of the recipes from the book I can’t wait to try are:

 - Almond Chocolate Oatmeal Crunch Ice Cream